edarchimbaud/data-labeling-platforms-comparison/README.md

 # API

 How to programmatically interact with the tool.
+The criteria are as follows:

+- GraphQL API
+- Messaging bus API
+- CLI SDK
+- Python SDK

 |               | GraphQL API | Messaging bus API | CLI SDK | Python SDK |
 | ------------- | ----------- | ----------------- | ------- | ---------- |